Signal propagation and linear response in the delay Vicsek model: Signal propagation

 \subsection{Spatial propagation of a signal}

 Let us first discuss the signal spreading through the flock of immobile ($v_0=0$) agents with a static interaction network.
 In this case, the distance to the source of the signal is a well defined quantity and thus we can take the corresponding results as a standard for further analysis.
 Besides, since the lattice is fixed, the information spreads homogeneously and solely by conduction~\cite{Geiss2021lattice}.
+For a thorough analysis of this scenario for the standard VM ($\tau=0$), see Ref.~\cite{Geiss2021lattice}.

 In Fig.~\ref{fig:SpatialSignalSpreading2}, we show the resulting orientations, $\theta_i(t)$, and their rates of change $\dot{\theta}_i(t)$, as functions of the distance $d_i$ to the leader for $\tau=0$ and $\tau=1$.
 To avoid a dependence on the initial condition, the shown values are averaged with respect to $N_\mathrm{runs}$ simulation runs as follows.
 We first collect all data $\{d_i,\theta_i(t),\dot{\theta}_i(t)\}_{i=1,...,N}$ from the individual simulations runs and sort the total data with respect to the distance $d_i$.
-The so obtained ordered set of data is then smoothened by averaging with respect to the same number $N_\mathrm{runs}$ of nearest neighbors.
-The corresponding average is denoted by the symbol $\left<\bullet \right>_{nn}$.
+The so obtained ordered sets of $N N_\mathrm{runs} $ data points are then smoothened by calculating a sliding average over $N_\mathrm{runs}$ neighboring data points.
+The corresponding averages are denoted by the symbol $\left<\bullet \right>_{nn}$.

-Panels a) and c) show that, for $\tau=0$, the information spreads in ``steps'' of the width of one interaction radius $R=1$.
-After the first time step, the information is homogeneously distributed within the interaction radius $R=1$ because the corresponding particles interacted equally with the information source.
-The rates $\dot{\theta}_i(t)$ monotonically decrease at short distances but increase at large distances from the leader, because particles closer to the leader interact with more neighbors that have already changed their orientation.
-For time delay $\tau=1$, oscillations of period $\tau+1$ are induced in $\dot{\theta}_i(t)$ (panel d), for the same reasons as explained above.
-As a consequence, the rate of change is strongly damped and $\theta_i(t)$ (panel b) increases in steps.
+Panels a) and c) show that, for $\tau=0$, the information spreads in `steps' of the width of one interaction radius $R=1$.
+After the first time step, the information is homogeneously distributed within the interaction radius $R=1$ because the corresponding particles interacted equally with the localized information source.
+The rates $\dot{\theta}_i(t)$ monotonically decrease with the distance from the leader, because particles closer to the leader interact with more neighbors that have already changed their orientation.
+For time delay $\tau=1$, the information in panel b) starts spreading only at time $t = \tau + 1 = 2$.
+Furthermore, temporal oscillations of period $\tau+1$ are induced in $\dot{\theta}_i(t)$, for the same reasons as explained above.
+In panel d), these oscillations manifest themselves as a large $\dot{\theta}_i(t)$ at times $t=2$ and $4$ and a strongly damped $\dot{\theta}_i(t)$ at times $t=1,3,$ and 5.
 Regardless of the time delay, the orientations $\theta_i(t)$ exhibit a discontinuity for $d_i=R$ that increases with time, as a result of the continuous influx of information from the fixed leader.